 It’s in fresh smoothies made from berries you helped pick, along an empty road flanked by orderly vineyard rows and pockets of oak.
 It’s in the unexpected small-town cafeteria, the taqueria and the unassuming Victorian house that doubles as one of the region’s best restaurants.

-Autumn spells endless produce, so the time is now to trade in the most direct commute for the more scenic, ultra-satiating road less traveled.
+Here are some spots that will make you want to trade in the most direct commute for the more scenic, ultra-satiating road less traveled.

 The Broken Yolk Cafe, Corvallis